Get your FREE Sourdough Starter Cheat Sheet → Subscribe now!

 Fluffy Sourdough Pancakes with Maple Syrup | theclevercarrot.com

-And I’ll tell you something, when pancakes are made with sourdough discard they become uniquely different than regular pancakes: they’re extra fluffy, super flavorful and easier to digest (the butter-fried edges get me every time).
+And I’ll tell you something, when pancakes are made with sourdough discard they become uniquely different than regular pancakes: they’re extra fluffy, super flavorful and easier to digest (the golden brown, butter-fried edges get me every time).
 Best sourdough pancake recipe ever?
 You be the judge.

 How to Make Fluffy Sourdough Pancakes